FireDaFlames/fuhrerredux-mod/README.md

 We appreciate any help we can get, if you have any ideas for a specific country or path or any form of icons/flags/portraits/localisation, that you fell we could use, consider joining our discord and telling us about it!
 We regularly post teasers on our discord server about new content!
 # TODO LIST
-## Work In Progress
+## Work-In-Progress
 - Greece
 - Japan
 - Serbia
-- Finland (new focus branch)
 - Hungary
+- Bulgaria
 - Brazil
+- Belgium
-- Bulgaria
+- African Countries

 ## Planned
+- Germany
 - Ukraine
+- Mashriq
-- Latvia
+- Arabia
-- Dutch Royalists
+- Albania

 ## Released
 - Belarus
+- Finland (new focus branch)

+## No updates/paused
+- Latvia
+- Dutch exiles

 #### if your read this far, congrats!
 ##### ENJOY A TRIANGLE